 There are several tests that could be considered when constipation persists in spite of basic measures or if the constipation is associated with other symptoms.

-Considering the normal function of the colon and rectum, constipation can be understood as failure of the colon to adequately push the stool forward; failure to sense distension or fullness of the rectum; or failure of the coordinated reflex relaxation of the pelvic muscles to allow for evacuation of stool.
-Also, rare anatomic abnormalities (rectocele, enterocele, sigmoidocele) can inhibit normal evacuation.
-Lastly, constipation could be a result of mechanical blockage of the bowel by scarring and constriction of the bowel channel or by narrowing of the channel due to growth of a tumor or mass.
+Considering the normal function of the colon and rectum, constipation can be understood as failure of the colon to adequately push the stool forward, failure to sense distension or fullness of the rectum, or failure of the coordinated reflex relaxation of the pelvic muscles to allow for evacuation of stool.
+Rare anatomic abnormalities (rectocele, enterocele, sigmoidocele) can inhibit normal evacuation.
+Constipation can be a result of mechanical blockage of the bowel by scarring and constriction of the bowel lumen or by narrowing of the lumen due to growth of a tumor or mass.

 Diagnostic studies to evaluate constipation include:

 - Defecography – fluoroscopic (traditional) or dynamic MRI

 Colonoscopy is a test where a lighted flexible tube with a video camera at its tip is passed through the anus, rectum, and colon, allowing for visualization of the lumen of the bowel and inspection for growths such as polyps or masses.
 Colorectal cancer is common in the U.S. and should always be high on the list for possible causes of blockage of the colon and a potential cause of constipation.
 Colonoscopy has the advantage of patient sedation and is generally better tolerated as a result.
 Colonoscopy should not be performed when acute diverticulitis is suspected due to the risk of perforation.
 Colonoscopy has a very small risk (about 1 in 1,000) of perforating the colon or causing bleeding severe enough to require a blood transfusion and/or surgery.
 It is the most sensitive test, however, for detecting polyps (precancerous growths), allows for removal of such polyps, and allows for biopsy of any other lesions detected.